kuya-joe/jpalala.github.io/_posts/2022-05-23-substitute-your-middle-managers-for-scrum-roles-in-agile.markdown

+---
+layout: post
-# Substitute your middle managers for Scrum roles in Agile Transformation
+title: 'Substitute your middle managers for Scrum roles in Agile Transformation'
+date: '2022-05-23 09:35:01'
+---

 First, a little bit about myself.
 I used to just be a programmer - you know - write code, get the specs, write code, and go home.
 Later on in my career, I got the opportunity to be a quasi-leader.
 I have to relay and come up with designs and create prototyes to push to the dev (scrum) teams to use in the product.
 Then I started being active in the local Agile and Product communities and this how I became